ecmwf/open-ecpds/README.md

 - **ScheduledTime**: The scheduled time when the data transfer request is expected to be processed (same as in RET).
 - **StartTime**: The most recent time when the dissemination process started.
 - **PutTime**: The time when the connection to the destination was established, and the input stream was ready to be read.
-- **Duration**: The total time taken for data dissemination from the moment the input stream started until it reached the end.
+- **Duration**: The total time taken for data dissemination, measured from when the input stream started until it completed, in milliseconds.
-- **DurationOnClose**: The total time taken for data dissemination, considering the moment when the output stream was fully flushed and closed.
-This can be longer than Duration if the transfer module uses large buffers for output.
+- **DurationOnClose**: The total time taken for data dissemination, measured in milliseconds from the start until the output stream is fully flushed and closed.
+This can be longer than Duration if the transfer module uses large output buffers.
 - **BytesSent**: The number of bytes sent during transmission.
 This may differ from the original file size if the transfer was incomplete, the file was compressed, or the transfer was resumed.
 - **StatusCode**: The final status of the transfer request can be one of the following: **Done** - Transfer successfully completed, **Stopped** – Transfer was intentionally stopped, **Failed** – Transfer failed, **Requeued** – Transfer was re-queued for another attempt, **Interrupted** – Transfer was interrupted.
 - **RetrievalTime**: The time when the data retrieval process started.